FoothillCSClub/discord-bot-workshop/README.md

 ## Step 5: Start Hacking

 So now that you've got your bot set up, what's next?
 Well, of course, start building!
 Take the next 30 minutes and see what you can come up with.
-Be sure to be ready to share your bot's commands with others for them to try out what you make!
+Be ready to share your bot's commands with others for them to try out what you make!